CodeX-HL7-FHIR-Accelerator/mcode-lite/input/pagecontent/index.md

 ### Scope

+Data element prioritization was based on current health initiatives across federal agencies.
+These include but are not limited to the following efforts currently in development:
-* Mappings were based on the EOM Clinical Data ELements Guide, version 1.0, released on June 1, 2023.
+* Enhancing Oncology Model (EOM) Clinical Data ELements Guide, version 2.0 (January 2024)
+* USCDI+ Cancer
+* etc. (add more as identified)

 ### Approach